linoscope/linoscope.github.io/writing-a-game-boy-emulator-in-ocaml/index.md

 ### Removing the bottlenecks

 Now that I knew where the bottlenecks were, I worked on removing them.
-Since this article does not cover the parts that these changes touch, I will only list where I optimized and their results.
+Since this article does not cover the parts that these changes touch, I will only list what I optimized and their results.

 - Optimize `oam_table.ml` ([commit](https://github.com/linoscope/CAMLBOY/commit/47989b77451873202268c955bc3b650420e648e8)):
   - 14fps -> 24fps